bitcoinreal/BitcoinReal/doc/README.md

-Bitcoin Real Core
+BitcoinReal
 =====================

 Setup
 ---------------------
-[Bitcoin Real Core](http://BitcoinRealcoin.com) is the original BitcoinReal client and it builds the backbone of the network.
+[BitcoinReal](http://bitcoinreal.org/wallet) is the original BitcoinReal client and it builds the backbone of the network.
 However, it downloads and stores the entire history of BitcoinReal transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------